ronen/its-it/README.md

 * 1.1.1 Remove dependency on BlankSlate

 This gem is orignally based on Jay Philips' [methodphitamine](https://github.com/jicksta/methodphitamine) gem.
-It has been updated to be compatible with ruby 1.9 and gemspec, added case statement support, renamed its-it, and installed on [rubygems.org](http://rubygems.org).
- Unlike methodphitamine, this gem includes only `its` and `it`, not the "maybe" monad.
+It has been made available on [rubygems.org](http://rubygems.org), and updated over the years.